Daniel Lee Siebert: Discovery

 An art teacher using the name "Daniel Spence" was questioned in connection with the crime after police were notified that he had an interest in Sherri Weathers.
 A check of Spence's fingerprints revealed that he was in fact Daniel Siebert, who had a previous conviction of manslaughter in 1979 and was wanted on assault charges in San Francisco.

 Siebert spent the next six months on the run.
 He was apprehended in Hurricane Mills, Tennessee, after placing a phone call to a friend who reported him to the police.
 His next call was traced to a phone booth near a restaurant where he was working and he was arrested the following day when he showed up for work.

-Imprisonment and Death
+Imprisonment and death

 Siebert was convicted in the capital cases involving Jarman, and the case of Weathers and her children.
-Siebert's execution date was set for October 25, 2007 for the murders of Weathers and her children.
+Siebert's execution date was set for October 25, 2007, for the murders of Weathers and her children.
 Assistant Attorney General Clay Crenshaw said Siebert had exhausted all of his appeals for the killing of Weathers and her children.
 Siebert had been undergoing treatment for pancreatic cancer.
 Siebert's execution was delayed hours before it was to occur.
+Siebert received death sentences for the murders of Jarman, Weathers and her children Chad and Joey, ages five and four respectively.
+He was additionally sentenced to life for Odum's murder.
+Siebert was previously sentenced to 10 years for manslaughter in Nevada where he stabbed his lover 29 times.

 He had the Alabama Institutional Serial #00Z475.

-Siebert died on April 22, 2008 in Holman Prison near Atmore of complications from cancer.
+Siebert died on April 22, 2008, in Holman Prison near Atmore of complications from cancer.